fniessink/toisto/docs/software.md

 4. Quizzes to change the person of a concept.
 5. Quizzes to change the gender of a concept.
 6. Quizzes to provide the positive, comparative, or superlative degree of comparison, given an adjective in another degree.
+7. Quizzes to change the tense of a concept between infinitive, present tense, and past tense.
-7. Quizzes to change the sentence form and polarity.
+7. Quizzes to change the sentence form from declarative to interrogative and vice versa.
+8. Quizzes to change the polarity from affirmative to negative and vice versa.
-8. Quizzes to give the antonym.
+9. Quizzes to give the antonym.

 Except for the translation type quizzes, quizzes only use the user's target language.